-How to get there by train: Regular trains between the two cities take approximately two hours.
-The train between Visp and Zermatt isn't included in your Interrail Pass, but you'll get a discount.
+How to get there by train: Regular trains between the two cities take approximately two hours, and the train between Visp and Zermatt is included in your Interrail Pass.

 Days 7 - 8: St Moritz, Switzerland

 St. Moritz is a beautiful city.
 It just oozes glitz and glamour all year round.
 To get there, a ride on the Glacier Express is an experience you won’t forget.
-This popular route is completely covered by the Interrail Pass!
+The Interrail Pass completely covers this popular route!
 You’ll need to pay a reservation fee to secure a seat, but consider this a once-in-a-lifetime opportunity.

 Don’t miss: A sunrise walk or jog around Lake St. Moritz before your train departs is a great experience – and it won’t cost you a cent.